na-na-hi/renget/archive/nikg-advice-voice_lines.md

 2. I like you, Commander.
 I really do.
 3. Whenever i'm around you I feel warm inside.

-##Neon
+##Neon (Blue Ocean)
 >Blabla Status
-I'm a girl who loves firepower with all her heart.
+Haha!
+Now I'm paractically a Waterpower powerhouse!

 >Gift Received
-1. There's nothing I won't do for greater firepower!
+1. Is this a special gift because i'm part of The Counters?
+I'll take it!
 2. Thanks, Master!
+You're, like, totally the coolest!
 3. Wow!
-For me?
+Is this for me?

 >Affection Lvl Up
-1. I would give up my finest ammo for you.
-2. You've taught me well, Master!
-I'll repay you by putting my firepower to good use.
-3. I'm starting to feel the sparks between us.
+1. I'm so happy to be here with you, Master.
+2. Lets you and I walk forward, hand in hand!
+Towards that great beyond!
+3. It doesn't matter if you're dry or soaking wet.
+I'll admire you all the same.

+##Nero
+>Blabla Status
+no blabla

+>Gift Received
+1. In return i'll sing you a lil' song.
+2. Is this cat nip!?
+Or a snack of some kind!?
+3. Thank you.
+What do you like?

+>Affection Lvl Up
+1. I... think i'm growing fond of you.
+2. Can I nudge up against you while you're sleeping?
+3. Can I groooom you?

 ##Neve
 >Blabla Status